wandb/weave/docs/docs/guides/evaluation/custom-scorers.md

     )
     ```

-    When the evaluation is run, `evaluate_uppercase` checks if the text is all uppercase.

   </TabItem>
   <TabItem value="typescript" label="TypeScript">
-    These are functions wrapped with `weave.op` that accept an object with `modelOutput` and optionally `datasetRow`.
-They're great for simple evaluations like:
+    Function-based scorers in Typescript are functions wrapped with `weave.op` that accept an object with `modelOutput` and optionally `datasetRow`.

+    ### How to create a function-based scorer

+     To create a function-based scorer, define a function that:
+     - Is decorated with `@weave.op`.
+     - Accepts `modelOutput`

+     Optionally, the function can accept a `datasetRow`.

+     ### Example
+     The following example shows `evaluate_uppercase`, which checks if the text is uppercase:

     ```typescript
     import * as weave from 'weave'